 How can you look out for this?

 Number two, ask me (or another slot pro) questions if you’re unsure.
 I do this all the time myself when I see a game for the first time.
-It’s great to have a network of pros to bounce questions off.
+It’s great to have a network of folks to bounce questions off.

 Number three, go through all of the bets.
 Often (not always), if it’s not AP, the build will not change.
 Examples to the contrary exist, such as with Shark’s Lock and Devil’s Lock, but this will help quite a bit.